-The Financial Aid and Scholarships office at Tulsa Community College (TCC) is available to assist qualified students meet the costs of their education.
+The Financial Aid and Scholarships office at Tulsa Community College (TCC) is available to assist qualified students meet their educational expenses.
 Financial aid is designed to supplement the financial resources of the student and/or student's parent(s).
 All students seeking financial assistance should complete the Free Application for Federal Student Aid (FAFSA) at https://studentaid.ed.gov/sa/fafsa.